For installing jpylyzer, you have three options:

 First make sure you have a recent version of pip.
 Then install jpylyzer with the following command:

 This may require administrator/super user privileges.
 If you don’t have these privilges, you can do a single-user install:

 pip install jpylyzer --user

 Download the binary (64 or 32 bit) using the link using the link in the right-hand bar of this page.
 Unzip the contents of this file to an empty folder on your PC.
 Jpylyzer should now be ready for use.

-Optionally, you may also want to add the full path of the jpylyzer installation directory to the Windows Path environment variable.
-Doing so allows you to run jpylyzer from any directory on your PC, without having to type the full path.
-In Windows 7 you can do this by selecting settings from the Start menu; then go to control panel/system and click on advanced system settings.
-Then click on the environment variables button.
-Finally, locate the Path variable in the system variables window, click on Edit and add the full jpylyzer path (this requires local Administrator privileges).
-The settings take effect once you open a new command prompt.
+Optionally, you may also want to add the full path of the jpylyzer installation directory to the Windows ’Path’ environment variable.
+Doing so allows you to run jpylyzer from any directory on your PC without having to type the full path.
+In Windows 7 you can do this by selecting ‘settings’ from the ‘Start’ menu; then go to ‘control panel’/’system’ and go to the ‘advanced’ tab.
+Click on the ‘environment variables’ button.
+Finally, locate the ‘Path’ variable in the ‘system variables’ window, click on ‘Edit’ and add the full jpylyzer path (this requires local Administrator privileges).
+The settings take effect on any newly opened command prompt.

-Debian packages of jpylyzer exist for AMD6 and i386 Linux architectures.
-To install, simply download the Debian package using the link in the right-hand bar, double-click on it and select Install Package.
+For Linux, Debian packages of jpylyzer exist.
+To install, simply download the .deb file, double-click on it and select Install Package.
 Alternatively you can also do this in the command terminal by typing:

 In both cases you need to have superuser privileges.

 A more exhaustive description of the above installation options can be found in the User Manual.